-Not only is Nem Ran a famous Vietnamese food, it is also the favorite dish of most Vietnamese people from the north to the south.
+Not only is Nem Ran a famous Vietnamese food, but it is also the favorite dish of most Vietnamese people from the north to the south.
 There is no doubt that you can find the dish in many restaurants in Vietnam, even restaurants that include Vietnamese cuisine in other countries in the world.

-Nem Ran is usually served with rice, noodles, red sticky rice and salad.
-Vietnamese will make the dish almost everyday during the lunar new year.
+Nem Ran is usually served with rice, noodles, red sticky rice, and salad.
+Vietnamese will make the dish almost every day during the lunar new year.
 Firstly because it is extremely delicious and looks stunningly beautiful.
 Secondly, it is very easy to make Nem Ran at home, even if you are not a professional cook.

 Nem Ran - Fried Spring Rolls

 Pho Cuon is a new dish, compared to other popular Vietnamese dishes mentioned above.
 It is a creative way to eat Pho.
-The ingredients are mostly the same as the ones in Pho, but it’s appearance is completely different.
+The ingredients are mostly the same as the ones in Pho, but its appearance is completely different.
 It looks more like spring rolls without being fried.
 Since the day it appears in Hanoi, Pho Cuon has taken the heart of food lovers coming from every region.

 The dish was invented in one small restaurant at Ngu Xa street in Hanoi.
 One day, when the guests came late at night and ordered Pho but the broth ran out.
 You know, Pho can’t be eaten without broth.
 Therefore, using some uncut noodles left, the chef invented a new dish.
-He used the uncut noodles as a wrapper and stuffed it with beef, salad, and herbs, then rolled them.
-He also made dipping sauce with fish sauce, sugar, lemon juice, water, garlic, and chili.
-The guests dipped the rolls into sauce and enjoyed it.
-From then, a new style of Pho has been served.
+He used the uncut noodles as a wrapper and stuffed them with beef, salad, and herbs, then rolled them.
+He also made a dipping sauce with fish sauce, sugar, lemon juice, water, garlic, and chili.
+The guests dipped the rolls into the sauce and enjoyed it.
+Since then, a new style of Pho has been served.

-Pho Cuon that you have today has not only beef, but also eggs, carrots, cucumbers, even pineapples, fried tofu or shrimps.
+Pho Cuon that you have today has not only beef but also eggs, carrots, cucumbers, even pineapples, fried tofu, or shrimps.
 The dish has become one of the most popular Vietnamese dishes thanks to the fresh flavor.
 Although it is a specialty in the North, you can find it in menus of restaurants in the south as well.

 Pho Cuon - Rolled Noodle

 Bun dau mam tom is a very popular dish in Vietnam, especially in the North.
 It is served everywhere, from markets to street stalls and restaurants.
-This dish has a very unique taste of shrimp sauce that many people favour.
+This dish has a very unique taste of shrimp sauce that many people favor.
 Bun dau mam tom is made from noodles, fried tofu, trotter, Vietnamese sausage, and herbs.
 All of them are served on banana leaves.

 Guests can choose between Shrimp paste or Fish sauce to eat with the dish.
-If you are trying the dish for the first time, you probably want to eat with fish sauce as the shrimp paste has a really hard smell.
+If you are trying the dish for the first time, you probably want to eat it with fish sauce as the shrimp paste has a really hard smell.
 Just dip noodles and other ingredients on shrimp paste or fish sauce and enjoy the good taste of this typical feature in Hanoi’s cuisine.

 Bun Dau Mam Tom - Noodles with Tofu and Shrimp Paste

 It is so obvious that Vietnam has really good coffee.
 But many tourists come to Vietnam and they will ask for “ca phe sua da” which is coffee with condensed milk and ice, however, you will regret it if you don’t try one special coffee style called Egg Coffee in Hanoi.
-Although it sounds weird to have coffee with egg, these two ingredients create an innovative style of coffee that many people love.
+Although it sounds weird to have coffee with eggs, these two ingredients create an innovative style of coffee that many people love.

 Egg Coffee has the greasy taste of the egg and of course the smell of coffee.
 You definitely want to try it at warm to enjoy the best taste.
 Ca Phe Trung originated in Hanoi and Giang Cafe is the oldest coffee shop serving this type of coffee.
 That’s why their places are always crowded with tourists as well as the locals in Hanoi.